mastodon/mastodon/docs/Using-the-API/API.md

 - `media_ids` (optional): array of media IDs to attach to the status (maximum 4)
 - `sensitive` (optional): set this to mark the media of the status as NSFW
 - `visibility` (optional): either `private`, `unlisted` or `public`
+- `spoiler_text` (optional): text to be shown as a warning before the actual content

 Returns the new status.